 According to the U.S. Bureau of Labor Statistics (BLS), this career field is expanding.
-Growth in medical records and health information specialist jobs, such as medical billing and coding jobs, is projected to be about 9% for the 10-year period 2020-2030, which is the average for all occupations nationally.
+Growth in medical records and health information specialist jobs, such as medical billing and coding jobs, is projected to be about 8.5% through 2032, which is just higher than the average for all occupations nationally.

 The profession is in high demand nationally, but some states are expected to experience much higher growth rates than others.
 Based on the BLS forecast of open jobs from year to year, some states will have thousands of jobs available each year that must be filled—while employment levels in other states are less than 1,000.
 So in addition to reviewing job responsibilities and required education, you should consider which states may be best for medical billers and coders—and for you personally.